NibiriTheMan/ion.lua/README.md

 -- nameOfTable - The name of your table.
 -- Path - Where you wish to seek for the ion.
 ```
-If, after having created the earlier ion at "myIon.ion", we can read its contents like so:
+If, after having created the first example ion at "myIon.ion", we can read its contents like so:
 ```lua
 local myDatabase = ion.Load("myIon.ion")
 ```